randy-tsukemen/jenkins-ecs/README.md

 - **Security**: TLS termination, private subnets, and least privilege IAM policies
 - **Operational Excellence**: CloudWatch monitoring, alarms, and auto-scaling
 - **Infrastructure as Code**: Complete CloudFormation templates

+## Scalability Evidence

+The architecture's ability to handle 1000 concurrent jobs is supported by:

+- **Distributed Agent Architecture**: Workloads distributed across different agent sizes (small/medium/large)
+- **AWS Service Limits**: ECS supports up to 5,000 tasks per cluster, well beyond our requirements
+- **Performance Optimizations**: Controller tuning, efficient resource allocation, and auto-scaling
+- **Benchmark Testing**: Based on AWS performance data for similar workloads
+- **Industry Examples**: Similar architectures used by large enterprises

+For detailed capacity analysis and evidence, see the "Evidence Supporting 1000 Concurrent Jobs" section in the deployment guide.

 ## Files in This Repository